Metachromatic leukodystrophy: Causes

 MLD is directly caused by a deficiency of the enzyme arylsulfatase A (ARSA) and is characterized by enzyme activity in leukocytes that is less than 10% of normal controls.
 However, assay of the ARSA enzyme activity alone is not sufficient for diagnosis; ARSA pseudodeficiency, which is characterized by enzyme activity that is 5~20% of normal controls does not cause MLD.
 Without this enzyme, sulfatides build up in many tissues of the body, eventually destroying the myelin sheath of the nervous system.
+The excess sulfatides stored in glial cells and neurons may contribute to initial disease progression and symptomatology.
+However, sulfatides ultimately result in functional impairment of oligodendrocytes and Schwann cells, leading to widespread demyelination, resulting in the neurological impairments hallmark of MLD.
 The myelin sheath is a fatty covering that protects nerve fibers.
-Without it, the nerves in the brain (central nervous system – CNS) and the peripheral nerves (peripheral nervous system – PNS) which control, among other things the muscles related to mobility, cease to function properly.
+Without it, the nerves in the brain (central nervous system – CNS) and the peripheral nerves (peripheral nervous system – PNS) cease to function properly, resulting in mobility impairments and intellectual decline.

 Arylsulfatase A is activated by saposin B (Sap B), a non-enzymatic proteinaceous cofactor.
 When the arylsulfatase A enzyme level is normal but the sulfatides are still high – meaning that they are not being broken down because the enzyme is not activated – the resulting disease is saposin B deficiency, which presents similar to MLD.
 Saposin B deficiency is very rare, much more rare than traditional MLD.
 The enzyme that is present is not "enabled" to a normal level of efficiency and can't break down the sulfatides which results in all of the same MLD symptoms and progression.

 A 2011 study contended sulfatide is not completely responsible for MLD because it is non-toxic.
 It has been suggested that lysosulfatide, sulfatide which has had its acyl group removed, plays a role because of its cytotoxic properties in vitro.